Become part of the Design School

 Our courses will guide you to take increasing responsibility and ownership of your work and your learning.
 We do this so that you will be ready and able to take full advantage of the full range of opportunities offered by the creative industries in the global economy.

 Your work will be assessed through projects or portfolios, with written papers or research journals, and, on some courses, examinations.
 You will be graded according to a set of marking criteria that relate to such things as research, subject knowledge, methodology, and your capacity to analyse and reflect on your achievements.
-So don’t be afraid of assessment - it is the way to progress.

-At the beginning of your journey on year one you will be introduced to a range of mediums and media to give you a firm base of skills to help you realise your ideas for set projects.
+At the beginning of year one you will be introduced to a range of mediums and media to give you a firm base of skills to help you realise your ideas for set projects.
 You will also take part in educational visits to museums and exhibitions to inform your project work and you will be involved in group projects and cross year projects to increase your skills in negotiation, collaboration and time management.
 These are vital key skills needed for pursuing a career in the creative industries.

 The year will include introductory sessions to animation, computing, photography and printmaking.
 The Introduction to HE unit will involve a series of tutorials, seminars, and workshops to help you build on the thinking, analysis and production essential for the creative process.